Ever wonder how many E. Coli in water supply issues there are?

 Recently it was found out bottled water contains over 24,000 chemicals.
 The BPA's alone are harmful to every man, woman, boy and girl.
 You don't even want your pets to drink bottled water.

-A better solution for consumption and cooking during emergency times is hands down a gravity purification system that certifies it eliminates E. coli.
+A better solution for consumption and cooking during emergency times is hands down a gravity filtration system that certifies it eliminates E. coli.

 For instance, the black Berkey elements have been tested to successfully removed Bacillus atrophaeus and Escherichia coli so you can be sure you're drinking pure and healthy H2O.